 The evidence for Plate Tectonics is very conclusive.
-It is very well supported theory, and while scientific debate continues about small parts or local effects, the overall concept is accepted as good as fact.
-So what are the pieces of
+It is a very well supported theory, and while scientific debate continues about small parts or local effects, the overall concept is accepted as good as fact.
+So what are the pieces

 The Earth’s plates don’t just sit there.
 They move and interact at their boundaries – and that is what makes our planet so dynamic.
 The volcanoes, the earthquakes, and even climate are all related to the movement and position of